 - Social messages in Robinson’s and Kincaid’s stories.

-- Critical analysis of issues elucidated in A Loss for Words by J. Thurman.
+- Analyze issues presented in A Loss for Words by J. Thurman.

 - Discuss the problems of alienation and perception in The Things They Carried.